-Medical massage is outcome-based massage, primarily the application of specific treatment protocols targeted to the specific problem(s) the patient presents with physician’s diagnosis and administered after a thorough assessment/evaluation by the medical massage therapist with specific outcomes being the basis for treatment.
+Medical massage is outcome-based massage, primarily the application of specific treatment protocols targeted to the specific problem(s) of the patient.
+After a physician’s diagnosis and a thorough assessment/evaluation by the medical massage therapist, the therapy is administered with specific outcomes set as the basis for treatment.

 Rolfing® Structural Integration

 Rolfing is a holistic philosophy, science, and art that structurally and functionally integrates the body in gravity through myofascial manipulation and movement education.
 Rolfing structural integration is a participatory form of bodywork.
 The Rolfing practitioner and patient attend to structure and function/movement, with both subtle and active intentions.

 Rolfing is commonly practiced in a series of 10 one-hour sessions conducted weekly or monthly, allowing for sufficient integration time.
 Post-10 work is available 3 to 6 months after an initial series.

 Chronic pain, acute trauma, and emotional distress limit ease and function in the body; thus disturbing the balance of our inherent capabilities.

 - Sports Injury Rehabilitation